Keymaster65/copper2go/README.md

 Loom Project in
 https://cr.openjdk.java.net/~rpressler/loom/Loom-Proposal.html.

-### Long Running Workflows

-Last but not least, COPPER workflows can be executed for an unlimited time.
-It depends on the resources you add to the application.
-Transient workflows are supported in copper2go since release 0.1.
-Persistent workflows are supported by COPPER and currently in the Backlog of copper2go.

 ### CRaC Support

 It is possible to start copper2go at CRaC (https://openjdk.org/projects/crac/) checkpoints.
 If you want to use it, you